UWB at the EERC Leadership Team

 Faculty Director, Dr. Santiago Lopez

-UW Bothell EERC Faculty Oversight Committee
+UW Bothell at the EERC Faculty Oversight Committee

 The Faculty Oversight Committee operates like a non-profit Board of Directors, providing oversight and decision making on fiscal, personnel, and programmatic matters.
 The Leadership Team members and the chair of the Community Advisory Board are ex officio members of the Faculty Oversight Committee.